 When a pedestrian is struck by a motor vehicle, motorcycle, or even a bicycle, the consequences can be devastating, often resulting in serious injuries or death.
 Our pedestrian accident attorneys are knowledgeable in the laws and regulations that apply to pedestrian accidents and experienced in representing injured pedestrians and their families.
-If you or a loved one was injured or killed while traveling on foot in Florida, call us.
+If you or a loved one was injured or killed while traveling on foot, call us.

 Streets are primarily designed for use by cars and trucks and in some instances have layouts that are very unsafe for pedestrians.
 These factors, combined with the many drivers who are speeding, texting, or otherwise distracted, creates an extremely hazardous environment for pedestrians.